jackdiedrich/finalproject/README.md

 # Final Project

-## Instructions

-This repository is a stub for your final project.
-Fork it as a template for your project, and develop your code in the forked repository.
-For details on how to fork and turn in the project, see section 3 of the github education  [documentation](https://education.github.com/guide/forks).
-After you fork the repository, please enable the issue tracker in the repository settings so that others in the class (including the professor) can provide feedback.

-Expand on the readme questions below to provide an overview of the goals, background, and challenges for the final project.
-You can delete the questions as you write text that answers them, or leave the prompts in place.
-You can also delete this instruction section of you like.

 ## Introduction

 This is a final project for the [Interacting with Data](https://github.com/Brown-BIOL2430-S04-Fall2015/syllabus) seminar in fall 2015.
 This project (a very brief, ie 1-2 sentence, overview of the project)...